matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 ## Building APIs
 1. This is more for general APIs than for HTTP ones (Since things like Get/Put/Patch are pretty explicit about what they allow), but "any function that returns a value should not have observable side effects" - Martin Fowler, Refactoring 307.
 1. (Idempotent methods](http://restcookbook.com/HTTP%20Methods/idempotency/) (Like GET, PUT, and DELETE), should have the same effect everytime for the same inputs.
-1. Safe (Like GET) methods shouldn't change data, just get it.
+1. Safe (Like GET) methods shouldn't change data, just fetch it.

 ## Devops